Pacoima, Los Angeles: Parks and recreation

 The Roger Jessup Recreation Center is an unstaffed small park in Pacoima.
 The park includes barbecue pits, a children's play area, a community room, and picnic tables.

 Education

-Data from the United States Census Bureau show the percentage of Pacoima residents aged 25 and older who had obtained a four-year degree or higher is generally lower than the percentage of Los Angeles City and Los Angeles County residents, based on 30-year data span from 1991 to 2020.
+Data from the United States Census Bureau show the percentage of Pacoima residents aged 25 and older who had obtained a four-year degree or higher is generally lower than the percentage of Los Angeles City and Los Angeles County residents, based on 30-year data spanning from 1991 to 2020.

 Schools

 Schools within the Pacoima boundaries are: